Exploring the True Origins of Snow White and the Seven Dwarfs

 According to Sander, the character of Snow White was based on the life of Margarete von Waldeck, a German countess born to Philip IV in 1533.
 At the age of 16, Margarete was forced by her stepmother, Katharina of Hatzfeld to move away to Wildungen in Brussels.
 There, Margarete fell in love with a prince who would later become Phillip II of Spain.

 So what about the seven dwarfs?
 Margarete's father owned several copper mines that employed children as quasi-slaves.
-The poor conditions caused many to die at a young age, but those that survived had severely stunted growth and deformed limbs from malnutrition and the hard physical labour.
+The poor conditions caused many to die at a young age, but those that survived had severely stunted growth and deformed limbs from malnutrition and the hard physical labor.
 As a result, they were often referred to as the ‘poor dwarfs’.

 As for the poison apple, Sanders believes this stems from an historical event in German history in which an old man was arrested for giving poison apples to children who he believed were stealing his fruit.